Language

 John the Baptist

-Fact: Other approach to determining the date of Jesus' birth is from information about John the Baptist.
-Elizabeth, John's mother, was a cousin of Mary and the wife of a priest named Zacharias, who was the "course" of Abijah.
-[9] (Priests were divided into 24 courses [10] and each course officiated in the Temple for one week, from Sabbath to Sabbath.)
+Fact: Other approach to determining the date of Jesus’ birth is from information about John the Baptist.
+Elizabeth, John’s mother, was a cousin of Mary and the wife of a priest named Zacharias, who was the “course” of Abijah.
+[9]

-When the Temple was destroyed by Titus on August 5, 70 A.D., the first course of priests had just taken office.
-[11] Since the course of Abijah was the 8th course, we can track backwards and determine that Zacharias ended his duties on July 13, 3 B.C.
+Since the course of Abijah was the 8th course, we can track backwards and determine that Zacharias ended his duties on July 13, 3 B.C.
 If the birth of John took place 280 days later, it would have been on April 19-20, 2 B.C., precisely on Passover of that year.
 The birth of John and the birth of Jesus was separated by 5 months.
-Therefore, we have again the autumn of 2 B.C. as Jesus' probable birthdate.
+Therefore, we have again the autumn of 2 B.C. as Jesus’ probable birthdate.

 Fact: John began his ministry in the 15th year of Tiberius Caesar.
 [12] The minimum age for the ministry was 30.
 [13] As Augustus died on August 19, 14 A.D., that was the accession year for Tiberius.
 If John was born on April 19-20, 2 B.C., his 30th birthday would have been April 19-20, 29 A.D., or the 15th year of Tiberius.
 This seems to confirm the 2 B.C. date and, since John was 5 months older, this also confirms the autumn birthdate for Jesus.